carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 {: .language-r}

-The max, min and mean can give us an idea of the eveness, but to have a more visual representation of the alpha diversity we can now look at a ggplot2 graph created using phyloseq
+The max, min and mean can give us an idea of the eveness, but to have a more visual representation of the α diversity we can now look at a ggplot2 graph created using phyloseq

 ~~~